 The Viani ~ Hoster Family Tree

-The Viani ~ Hoster Family Tree was compiled using Tim Forsythe’s Adam: The GEDCOM Family Tree Builder.
-This is a free web service that creates a web-ready family tree by extrating GEDCOM data you compile in a genealogical database editor and upload to ADAM.
-Read the FAQ for more information.
+The Viani ~ Hoster Family Tree was created using Tim Forsythe’s Gigatrees5.
+This wonderful service creates a web-ready family tree using GEDCOM data exported from a genealogical database editor.
+Thank you, Tim.